BoraOfficial/ChessBot/README.md

 # How to use

-#### 0. Download the code & unzip
+#### 0. Download the server.py
+The server.py can easily be <a href="https://github.com/BoraOfficial/ChessBot/raw/refs/heads/main/server.py">downloaded here</a>
 #### 1. Install reqired Python modules
 `pip install -r requirements.txt`
 #### 2. Start the server
 `python server.py`
 #### 3. Install the extension
-The installation process can vary a lot depending on the browser.
-It's a good idea to search online for the latest method.
+- **Firefox**
+  Firefox users are in luck!
+Our extension can be installed from the official [Mozilla Add-Ons site](https://addons.mozilla.org/en-US/firefox/addon/chessbot/).

+- **Any other browser**
+  You will have to manually install the addon.
+First, [download the repository](https://github.com/BoraOfficial/ChessBot/archive/refs/heads/main.zip), then extract the “extension” folder.
+The installation process after can vary a lot.
+Here is a general overview of how it can be done on Google Chrome:
+  1. Navigate to `chrome://extensions/`
+  2. Click on `Load Unpacked`
+  3. Select the extracted “extension” folder.

 ---